The World's Most Expensive Pokémon Card Breaks A New Auction Record

 Last year, the ultra-rare Pikachu Illustrator card sold for $195,000.
-Then, that was the highest price paid for a Pokémon card.
+That was the highest price paid for a Pokémon card.
 Until now.

 The Pikachu Illustrator card was given out to winners of a comic contest that was held in Japan in 1997-98.
 Thirty-nine of these cards were awarded, but only ten apparently still exist.